-If not already on the ward, you will move there on day one.
-You will be encouraged to slowly sip your way through I litre of water over the day.
-When you are able to manage this amount of water, your IV can be removed.
-Do not try to hurry this: have a cup or water bottle to hand and sip slowly and steadily.
-If you appear to be managing fluids well, your diet will progress to bariatric free fluids (see nutrition information section).
+If not already in the ward, you will move there on day one.
+You will be encouraged to slowly sip your way through one litre of water over the day.
+When you are able to manage this amount of water your IV can be removed.
+Do not try to hurry this; have a cup or water bottle to hand and sip slowly and steadily.
+If you appear to be managing this, your diet will progress to bariatric free fluids (see nutrition information section).

-Usually your PCA will be stopped at this time too, and oral medication used for pain relief if required.
-Your catheter will be removed when you can move independently to the toilet.
+If you have a urinary catheter, this will be removed when you are moving independently.
 If you have a drain, this will be cut short with a bag fixed over it or removed to allow you more freedom to move.
 You will continue with measures to prevent blood clots (as described above).

-Your surgeon and anaesthetist will see you, as will your dietitian and physiotherapist.
+Your surgeon and anaesthetist will see you, as well as your dietitian and physiotherapist.